-Relationships Australia WA's education team have developed a range of tips to help support you during the COVID-19 outbreak.
+Relationships Australia WA's education team have developed a range of tips to help support you during difficult times.
 As a free resource, we encourage you to share this with your community.

-Conflicts are generally caused by differences, either of opinion or ways of doing things and are normal in relationships.
+It is normal for differences of opinion or ways of doing things to cause conflict in our relationships.
 We often blame our difficulties with each other on our conflicts.
-It is not the differences or the conflicts that are the problem, rather it is the way in which the conflict is handled that causes the damage.
+However, it is how the conflict is handled that causes the damage.

-In times of crisis our levels of stress are higher and our difficult emotions seem to surface more readily.
-This not only leads to more conflicts, it also leads to more mismanaged conflicts.
-This can increase stress and emotional outbursts, it also gives rise to the feeling that our relationship is falling apart.
+In times of crisis our levels of stress are higher and difficult emotions seem to surface more readily.
+This can lead to more mismanaged conflict, which increases stress and emotional outbursts.
+It may also give rise to the feeling that our relationship is falling apart.

-The following tips will help you manage conflict more effectively:
+The following tips may help you manage conflict more effectively:

-• Have a helpful attitude
+1. Have a helpful attitude

 It is helpful to see a conflict as a discussion with a friend, rather than a war with an enemy.
-In a war we are trying to destroy the other person along with their perspective, in a discussion, we are interested in their point of view and of finding ways to move forward together.
+In a war we are trying to destroy the other person along with their perspective.
+But in a discussion, we are interested in their point of view and of finding ways to move forward together.

-Manage emotions
+2. Manage emotions